berinaptula/budget-calc/README.md

 2. Budget,UI, and App Controller
 3. Dynamically add content to the DOM
 4. Calculate the budget, expenses, income, and percentage spent from the budget
-5. Display calculationgs in the DOM
+5. Display calculations in the DOM
+6. Functionality to remove the items from DOM
+7. Update the budget after removing an item from the list

+# 03.April.2019
+- Dynamically remove elements from UI
+- Update the budget in the DOM
 # 02.April.2019
 - Calculate budget
 - Calculate percentage